-If your call is a general enquiry please try to ring during normal office hours - 9am to 5pm.
-If there is no answer, please leave your name, number and short message and someone will get back to you as soon as possible.
+If your call is a general enquiry please ring during normal office hours - Weekdays 9am to 6pm and Saturday 9am to 1pm.
+If we are unable to answer straight away please leave your name, number and short message and someone will get back to you as soon as possible.

-NISBTR carries out stringent home checks on anyone who wishes to offer one of our dogs a home.
+Representatives of NISBTR carry out stringent home checks on anyone who wishes to offer one of our dogs a home.
 All of the information needed regarding our adoption policy and process can be found under the 'Adoption' section of our website.

 8. What is the best way to register an interest in adopting a dog once it becomes available for adoption?

 It is important that anyone interested in adopting one of our dogs reads the dog's full profile and our adoption policy and process on our website before contacting us.
 The 'Adopt a dog' section answers many of the questions that a potential family may have.
 If you feel that a particular dog would be suitable for your family please contact us via telephone on 07563 368 589 or send us a pm via our Facebook page.
 We do not have online applications forms.